Watch as Washington celebrates the Nationals' World Series win

 Breaking News Emails

-Most players were to participate in the event, which is to be followed by a visit to the White House hosted by President Donald Trump on Monday.
+Most players were to participate in the parade, which is to be followed by a visit to the White House hosted by President Donald Trump on Monday.

 For that event, at least one player, Nationals pitcher Sean Doolittle, has said he will not be going to the White House.